-Between 1985 and 2012, substantial progress has been made in the main Human Development Index (HDI) indicators: life expectancy increased by 19 years, mean years of schooling increased by 2.5 years and Gross National Income (GNI) per capita increased by 310%.
-Consequently, Lao PDR is one of the HDI growth leaders in the medium human development category, where it currently sits.
+That being said, between 1985 and 2012, substantial progress has been made in the main Human Development Index indicators: life expectancy increased by 19 years, mean years of schooling increased by 2.5 years and Gross National Income (GNI) per capita increased by 310%.
+Consequently, Lao PDR has seen steady improvement in its HDI value over time, making it one of the HDI growth leaders in the medium human development category, where it currently sits.

-Politically, the country is Communist but has opened up considerably in recent years, ratifying six out of the nine core human rights treaties, creating a more conducive legal environment for civil society and actively pursuing regional and global integration.
+Politically, the country has considerably opened up in recent years, ratifying six out of the nine core human rights treaties, creating a more conducive legal environment for civil society and actively pursuing regional and global integration.
 Lao PDR joined the Association of South East Asian Nations (ASEAN) in 1997, the World Trade Organization (WTO) in 2013 and the ASEAN Economic Community (AEC) in 2015.

 Laos became a signatory to CITES (Convention on International Trade in Endangered Species of Wild Fauna and Flora) in 2004, which means it has to abide by rules and regulations stipulated by the international treaty on the trade in endangered species.
-Laos was suspended in 2023 due to its ongoing contravention of CITES treaty.